|Nutrition Facts (per serving)|

 Many Scandinavian and Scandinavian-American cookbooks contain at least one recipe for Tiger Cake or tiikerikkakku.
 This easy-to-prepare marbled Bundt cake or kugelhopf-type cake is considered a coffee cake in Finland.
-I believe the moniker “tiger cake” comes from the swirled appearance of the crumb, reminiscent of a tiger’s markings.
+We believe the moniker “tiger cake” comes from the swirled appearance of the crumb, reminiscent of a tiger’s markings.
 Coffee cakes appear at everything from family gatherings to fancy affairs in Finland.
-Here's my version of Finnish Tiger Cake, marbled with luscious chocolate and orange layers.
+Here's one version of Finnish Tiger Cake, marbled with luscious chocolate and orange layers.

 Sift together flour and baking powder.
 Alternately, add eggs and flour to the batter until all are combined.
 Stir in vanilla.

-- In the original bowl containing the majority of the batter, stir in all of the orange zest and the juice of the remaining 1/2 orange.
+In the original bowl containing the majority of the batter, stir in all of the orange zest and the juice of the remaining 1/2 orange.

 Bake on the center rack of the oven for 1 hour.
 Remove from the oven and let cool on a wire rack for 20 minutes.

 Then invert onto the wire rack to cool completely.